Amplituhedra for generic quantum processes via the TQNN representation of UQC: Amplituhedra for generic computations

 \begin{itemize} \item[(1)] {\bf The Amplituhedron Map} \cite{arkani:14,arkani:16}: Any $n \times (k+m)$ matrix $Z$ with maximal minors positive, induces a map $Z: G^{\geq 0}_{k,n} \lra G_k(\mathbb{R}^{k+m})$, whose image has full dimension $k(n-k)$, and defines the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ \cite{lukowski:23,parisi:23}, studied for the case $m=2$.

-\item[(2)] {\bf $T$-Duality correspondence}: Many of the important combinatorial methods used in scattering theory can be traced back to much of Postnikov's original work --- see \cite{lam:07,lam:24,postnikov:18} --- that include the key feature of {\em positroid tilings} --- see also \cite{ardila:14}.
-Much has been written about these tilings --- cf. the BCFW triangulations in \cite{even:21}.
+\item[(2)] {\bf $T$-Duality correspondence}: Many of the important combinatorial methods used in scattering theory can be traced back to Postnikov's original work (see \cite{lam:07,lam:24,postnikov:18}) that includes the key feature of {\em positroid tilings} (see also \cite{ardila:14}).
+Much has been written about these tilings (cf. the BCFW triangulations in \cite{even:21}).
 The techniques in question lead to a {\em $T$-Duality Correspondence} between such tilings of hypersimplices and those of amplituhedra.
-For instance, the hypersimplex $\Delta_{k+1,n}$ and the amplituhedron $\mathcal{A}_{n,k,2}(Z)$ are dual to each other \cite{lukowski:23,parisi:23}. \end{itemize}
+For instance, the hypersimplex $\Delta_{k+1,n}$ and the amplituhedron $\mathcal{A}_{n,k,2}(Z)$ are combinatorially dual to each other \cite{lukowski:23,parisi:23}. \end{itemize}

 Particularly relevant for our development of ideas is the {\em Momentum Amplituhedron} $\mathcal{M}_{n,k}$ \cite{damg:19}, for which there is a kinematically determined map, namely

 The amplituhedron $\mathcal{M}_{n,k}$ is a positive geometry whose canonical logarithmic differential encodes scattering amplitudes in spinor helicity variables, more specifically, computes tree level scattering amplitudes via the tree-level amplituhedron $\mathcal{A}^{\rm{tree}}_{n,k}$ in N=4 SYM momentun space.